skip to Main Content

 How do I purchase a ticket for a support group?

-First, visit our Support Groups page and identify which group you would like to attend: Pregnancy, PMAD, or Having Another Baby After a PMAD.
+First, visit our Support Groups page and identify which group you would like to attend: Pregnancy on Mondays at 5 PM ET or Postpartum on Tuesdays at 3 PM ET.
 Click the “See More” button below the brief description of the group to view the full description and/or to purchase a registration ticket.
 Once you click “See More,” scroll just below the main photo to view the full description (located on the left) and the details of the next group session (located on the right).
-If the displayed date and time of the support group works for your schedule, scroll until you see the “Tickets” box directly under “Is this Group Right for Me?”
+If the displayed date and time of the support group works for your schedule, scroll until you see the “Tickets” box directly under “Is This Group Right for Me?”

 Once you select the “Get Tickets” button, a box will appear in which you must view and accept the support group waiver.
 From here, you may begin the check-out process or save your cart to repeat the process with another group and/or date.
 If you have any additional questions or concerns about purchasing a support group registration ticket or need to transfer your registration to a different date, please call our office.
 One of our Care Coordinators will be happy to help: (212) 335-0034.